b38tn1k/b38tn1k.github.io/rsigma/SigmaPlant/readme.md

 - [x] Conectors should be deletable
 - [x] Connectors should be initi w/ both inp and outp
 - [ ] Connectors should be categorizable
+  - [ ] Tag target for connectors - on the corners??

-- [ ] Inputs and Outputs should be addable components to subprocesse
+- [X] Inputs and Outputs should be addable components to subprocesse

   - [ ] Tags for Material / Informational / Energy / Mechanical / Custom
   - [ ] Created by adding sources or sinks in the process, consider the Station block above as now having multiple ins/outs (update to match + tags)

 - [ ] Split/Merge Block with Percentages (two way only, slider split maybe)

   - [x] Implment base
-  - [ ] Handle multiple outputs (on Connector side?)
+  - [ ] Allow use defined additional buses

-- [ ] Sigma Block
+- [ ] Metric Block

   - [x] Implment base
   - [ ] Time and Cost modes, what else?

+- [ ] Special screen-locked blocks:
+  - [ ] Tag Pool
+    - add
+    - delete
+  - [ ] Field Pool
+    - add
+    - delete
+  - in both cases, data types and formates can be defined here, then draged and dropped onto blocks (or removed from all blocks through deleting)
+  - tag and field blocks should have move and delete buttons

 - [ ] Feature Tagging: